arcadiapage/arcadiapage.github.io/_drafts/i-m-now-available-to-join-you-on-your-infp-writing-journey.md

 Reality is a mood killer.
 And the reality is that to make a living as a self-published author, you need to have about 20 books in your catalog.
 I know without a doubt that I have 20 books within me, but it's going to take some time to let all of that out.

 Unfortunately, this reality forces many indie/self-published authors to work in unsustainable ways.
 You may have noticed that Amazon is cluttered with books on "How to plot your novel in a weekend” and ”How to write faster.”
-This is one reason why, besides trying to cater to the NanoWriMo crowd.
+This is one reason why, besides trying to cater to the NaNoWriMo crowd.
 Self-published authors know that to make a living, they need to write a lot fast.

 This pressure is unhealthy.
 It's one thing for a quickly written book to come out of you naturally.
 It's another to force yourself to write a book a month.
 This is damaging and only leads to [burnout](https://arcadiapage.com/2022-04-30-what-infps-can-do-when-feeling-burned-out-from-thoughts-and-emotions/).